 I think Figures S1, S2 and S3 are important enough to be moved to the main manuscript.
 Instead, Figure 1 could be moved to supplemental material.
 Figure S2 (relative prey availability) is particularly interesting in comparison with Figure 3, so maybe you want to combine all four panels in one figure.
 Figure 4 is partly redundant with Figure 3 (all means are already displayed there).
 I think Fig. 4 is illustrative, but not essential and the pairwise differences can also be described in the text.
 Thus, if space is limiting, this figure could be moved to the supplemental material.

 L359: The biocontrol value depends on the densities of predators and rice pests, and (absolute) consumption rates.
 Diet composition alone does not allow to conclude about biocontrol value.

+> (WO) I agree that Figure 4 is essentially a subset of Figure 3 and can be moved to supplementary material.

 L360 “per capita pest consumption” is misleading, it can be interpreted as pest mortality rate which you have not determined.